-Permanent part-time employees will be paid on a pro-rated basis depending upon their designated hours of work, for the fourteen holidays defined above when any such holiday falls on a regularly scheduled workday.
+Permanent part-time employees will be paid on a pro-rated basis depending upon their designated hours of work, for the fourteen holidays defined above.

 11.3 Work Performed on Holidays

 An employee assigned by the department head, or his/her designated representative, to work on any of the holidays listed above shall receive one and one-half times his/her regular straight time rate of pay in addition to regular holiday pay.